Autonomous Flow Through Instrument (AFT)

 The AFT can also support 3 external instruments, including GPS.
 If connected to a computer, real-time data can be obtained.
 If preferred, AFT data can be dowloaded later from the internal data logger.
 Programming, download and display of the data are performed by the same client software used for the SAMIs.

-The SuperCO2 system is our most recent product release.
 Built around a LI-COR 850 CO2/H2O Analyzer, the SuperCO2 uses either a showerhead equilibrator or a membrane contactor to equilibrate a gas stream to a flowing sample stream.
 The unit uses a Windows based tablet running custom developed software for control, display and data collection.
 Once running the unit requires minimal oversight.
 Because it is built around an NDIR (non-dispersive infrared) gas analyzer, it has a very fast response time and can measure every 2 seconds if desired.

 Using gas standards (user-supplied), the SuperCO2 self-calibrates periodically and can also take periodic samples of ambient air.